MikeHopley/ftl-ships-strategy/index.md

 Heal your AP drone between fights, even though it's tedious.
 [Park repair drones](https://www.reddit.com/r/ftlgame/comments/8mxqw5/depower_a_repair_drone_to_park_it_in_a_system/) for quicker repairs and to prevent boarders trashing them.
 Note that having even one extra crew helps you [control repair drones](https://www.reddit.com/r/ftlgame/comments/7wvjed/controlling_system_repair_drones/).

-...and I lied.
+&hellip;and I lied.
 It is [technically possible](https://www.reddit.com/r/ftlgame/comments/6eoqw6/impossible_to_get_through_2_bubbles_with_the/) to kill two-shield enemies with your starting weapons, if you're utterly desperate.

 ### Balance Mod